dsp2003/clef/README.md

 * LoPhatKao (Lua coding and major fixes for bosses, restored monster sound effects! ^o^)
 * Rhyssia (initial Fatal Circuit fixes, which kick-started more stuff)
 * Sayter (major fixes for Jelly Boss)
+* TanzNukeTerror (several improvements I was too lazy to do on my own)
+* Varixai (modding tips and tricks)
 * XNicoX14 (alternative repairs mechanism and inspiration ^u^)
 * xxswatelitexx (JSON stuff, modding tips and tricks)